 - 1 Tablespoon maple syrup

-In a medium mixing bowl, combine flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
+Sift flour into medium mixing bowl.
+Add baking powder, baking soda, cinnamon, nutmeg, and salt

-In a large mixing bowl, mix cane sugar, brown sugar, coconut oil, vanilla, flax eggs and almond milk.
+In a large mixing bowl, mix cane sugar, brown sugar, melted coconut oil, vanilla, flax eggs and almond milk

 Add flour mixture to wet ingredients and stir until well combined

 Pour into 9-inch cake pan and bake for 25 minutes.
-Test to see if done by sticking a toothpick in the center and seeing if it comes out clean.
-Let cool before frosting cake.
+Test to see if done by sticking a toothpick in the center and seeing if it comes out clean